|Organism, Causative Agent, or Etiologic Agent

 There are several important factors leading to the increased reporting of pertussis cases including waning immunity in adults and adolescents; heightened awareness of the disease among clinicians, school nurses, parents, and general public; better laboratory testing methodologies; and enhanced disease surveillance capabilities.

-From 2000-2012 (as of 10/1), a total of 43 deaths were attributed to pertussis.
-Most of the deaths occurred in infants under 1 year of age--many in children too young to be vaccinated.
+From 2000-2012, a total of 43 deaths were attributed to pertussis in Texas.
+Most of the deaths occurred in infants under 1 year of age--most in children too young to be vaccinated.
+In 2013, two deaths have been reported thus far.
+Both of the deaths occurred in children too young to be vaccinated.

-For more information on trends and statistical data, please visit the Pertussis Data page.
+For more information on trends and statistical data, please visit Pertussis Data.